smarteist/Android-Image-Slider/README.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);

-        SliderLayout sliderLayout = findViewById(R.id.imageSlider);
+        SliderView sliderView = findViewById(R.id.imageSlider);

-        sliderLayout.setSliderAdapter(new SliderAdapterExample(this));
+        sliderView.setSliderAdapter(new SliderAdapterExample(this));

-        sliderLayout.setIndicatorAnimation(IndicatorAnimations.SWAP); //set indicator animation by using 	  SliderLayout.IndicatorAnimations. :WORM or THIN_WORM or COLOR or DROP or FILL or NONE or SCALE or SCALE_DOWN or SLIDE and SWAP!! sliderLayout.setSliderTransformAnimation(SliderAnimations.DEPTHTRANSFORMATION);
+        sliderView.setIndicatorAnimation(IndicatorAnimations.SWAP); //set indicator animation by using 	  SliderLayout.IndicatorAnimations. :WORM or THIN_WORM or COLOR or DROP or FILL or NONE or SCALE or SCALE_DOWN or SLIDE and SWAP!! sliderView.setSliderTransformAnimation(SliderAnimations.DEPTHTRANSFORMATION);
-        sliderLayout.setScrollTimeInSec(2); //set scroll delay in seconds : sliderLayout.startAutoCycle();
+        sliderView.setScrollTimeInSec(2); //set scroll delay in seconds : sliderView.startAutoCycle();
     }
 ```